Tips for Optimizing Your WiFi Signal

 Those funny-looking antennas matter

 Some routers have no antenna at all, but some have up to eight.
 These antennas help direct the signal.
 If there are two or more antennas on your router, don’t position them all in the same direction.
 Instead, make them perpendicular to one another ”” position one horizontally and the other vertically.
 Or slightly change the position of all the antennas to cover a wide range of angles.

 Try mapping the signal

-In worst-case scenario situations, it may prove useful toin your home to see where there might be gaps or problems areas in your coverage.
+In worst-case scenario situations, it may prove useful to map out the signal in your home to see where there might be gaps or problems areas in your coverage.

 If you’re considering upgrading your router, be sure to call HCC first.
-For homes with children, make sure to, too.
+For homes with children, make sure to explore the parental controls of your router, too.